What is Open Access?

 Open Access is the immediate, free availability of scholarly research, with rights to fully use these works in the digital environment.
 For an info graphic describing different levels of open access,

-view this one from Scholarly Publishing & Academic Resources Coalition (SPARC).
+from Scholarly Publishing & Academic Resources Coalition (SPARC).

 There are generally two levels of Open Access: Green and Gold.